 I'm still stunned by that, folks.

-I'm sorry, I know all the regulations, and I uh I understand that that's not cheap and that individuals would not be able to afford that on their own anyway, but just the idea that that.
+I know all the regulations, and I understand that it's not cheap and that individuals would not be able to afford that on their own anyway.

-Now, I would hope that most people say, wait a minute, aren't you people of party compassion?
+Now, I would hope that most people say, wait a minute, aren't you people a party of compassion?

 Aren't you the people worried about maybe nobody dying?

-You don't want anybody to get this disease or that disease, and if they do, you want them to be tre.
+You don't want anybody to get this disease or that disease.

-I don't think this was staged because it's been it's been scrubbed from the White House website.
+Now, this lesbian protester against Michelle Obama, I don't think this was staged because it's been scrubbed from the White House website.

 What happens is Michelle's out there, I don't even, I don't know, I don't care what she's talking about.